Social Media Guidelines

 The guidelines in this section are for individuals (students, faculty, staff etc.) who manage their own personal accounts.

-A common practice among individuals who write about the industry in which they work is to include a disclaimer on their site, usually on their “About Me” page.
-If you discuss higher education on your own social media site, we suggest you include a sentence similar to this: “The views expressed on this [blog, website] are mine alone and do not necessarily reflect the views of Davidson College.”
+- Be authentic.
+Be honest about your identity.
+In personal posts, you may identify yourself as a Davidson College faculty or staff member, but please be clear you’re sharing your personal views and not representing Davidson College.
+This parallels media relations practices at Davidson College.A common practice among individuals who write about the industry in which they work is to include a disclaimer on their site, usually on their “About Me” page.
+If you discuss higher education on your own social media site, we suggest you include a sentence similar to this: The views expressed here are mine alone and do not necessarily reflect the views of Davidson College.”

-Don’t be a mole.
+- Don’t be a mole.
 Never pretend to be someone else and post about Davidson College.
 Tracking tools enable supposedly anonymous posts to be traced back to their authors.
 There have been several high-profile and embarrassing cases of company executives anonymously posting about their own organizations.